Best practices for optimizing SVG code

 Enabling serving SVGZ files in Apache

-To enable serving SVGZ file types, set the followings rule in the Apache config or its .htaccess:
+To enable serving SVGZ file types, set the following rule in the Apache config or its .htaccess

 Enabling serving SVGZ files in Nginx